A clock is held in a hand, signifying the loss of time as it wastes away.

 Be realistic

-Often, you may find that you are not wasting time as much as incorrecting allocating it.
+Often, you may find that you are not wasting time as much as incorrectly allocating it.
 If you are not delegating, or are helping out your co-workers to the extent that your own work is suffering, it may be time to take a step back and reassess how you manage your obligations.

 Collaboration is key to a healthy, productive workplace, but don’t be afraid to set clear boundaries with your colleagues regarding how much time and energy you can spare to assist with work outside of your remit.

 The same logic applies to multitasking.
 Multitasking itself is a wonderful skill to have in your arsenal and is useful for a number of reasons, however, don’t overly prioritise multitasking to the point that you are only ever half engaging with most tasks.
-Often it is best to tackle one job head on and know that you have completed it to the best of your ability, before moving on the next.
+Often it is best to tackle one job head on and know that you have completed it to the best of your ability before moving on the next.

 As you improve your time management skills, you will likely notice that other soft skills such as multitasking, critical thinking and communication are improving also.